SSWConsulting/SSW.Rules.Content/rules/dont-open-popup-windows-use-a-javascript-modal-instead/rule.md

 ```

 ::: good
-Figure: Good Example - Using Javascript in an onclick event means you can force a popup window in preference to a new tab and also control the size and placement of the window
+Figure: Good example - Using Javascript in an onclick event means you can force a popup window in preference to a new tab and also control the size and placement of the window
 :::

 We have a program called [SSW Code Auditor](https&#58;//www.ssw.com.au/ssw/CodeAuditor/) to check for this rule.